Cesar Polanco

-Cesar Polanco (born November 29, 1967 in The Dominican Republic) is a retired Dominican boxer.
+César Polanco (born November 29, 1967, in The Dominican Republic) is a retired Dominican boxer.

 Professional career

 After turning professional in 1983 he had compiled a record of 15-1-1 in 3 years before travelling to Indonesia in 1986 to face IBF super flyweight champion Ellyas Pical.
 He scored a split decision victory over titleholder Ellyas Pical and became the new IBF champion.
 Polanco returned to Indonesia later in the year for a rematch and would lose the title via knockout in his first title defense in the third round after getting hit on his solar plexus.
 Cesar would never challenge for a title again and would end up retiring from the sport in 1993.